georgia-tech-db/evadb/apps/privategpt/README.md

 To exit the script, simply type `exit`.

 If you face any issues, please create an issue on [Github](https://github.com/georgia-tech-db/eva) or ping us on [Slack](https://join.slack.com/t/eva-db/shared_invite/zt-1i10zyddy-PlJ4iawLdurDv~aIAq90Dg).

-## Instructions for ingesting your own dataset

-Put any and all of your .txt, .pdf, or .csv files into the `source_documents` directory.
-The current default file types are .txt, .pdf, .csv, and .xlsx, if you want to use any other file type, you will need to convert it to one of the default file types.